Cantera/cantera/doc/sphinx/develop/reactor-integration.md

 - `tout` is the desired integrator output time.
 CVODES will not necessarily reach this time when operating in "one step" mode, but it is used in the selection of the initial step size.
-- After execution, {ct}`CVodesIntegrator::m_y` will contain the computed solution vector, and will later be used to update the {ct}`ReactorNet` to its time-integrated state.
+- After execution, {ct}`CVodesIntegrator::m_y` will contain the computed system state at the time reached by the integrator, and will later be used to update the {ct}`ReactorNet` to its time-integrated state.
 - After execution, {ct}`CVodesIntegrator::m_tInteg` will contain the time reached by the integrator.
 - The `CV_ONE_STEP` option tells the solver to take a single internal step.